p2ppsr/whisper-willow/README.md

 - Uses a public indexer to discover and parse posts (BMAP) for display.

 ## License
 Open BSV License.
-See: https://bitcoinassociation.net/open-bsv-license/
+Copyright P2PPSR.